 - Maximum dimensions include wheels and handles.

-- Your carry-on baggage must be light enough that you can store it in the overhead bin unassisted.
+- Although no weight limit applies to carry-on baggage, your bag must be light enough that you can store it in the overhead bin unassisted.

 * If you’re travelling with an infant on your lap, you can bring 1 additional standard article for your child’s belongings.

 Important: All carry-on baggage rules are strictly enforced.
 All bags that do not respect maximum sizes will need to be checked, and additional checked baggage charges may apply.

 Examples of standard or personal articles (as determined by their size)